AmaiaAbaroa/AmaiaAbaroa/README.md

 #### I am a Future Front-end Developer

-I am currently studying a bootcamp in F5 and determined to be a junior profile by the end of the year.
+I am currently studying a bootcamp in F5 and determined to be a junior by the end of the year.

 - 🌱 I’m currently learning UX/UI / HTML / CSS /SASS / JavaScript